-What's next for migrant families after Trump's order to stop separations?
+There are 2,300 migrant kids spread across the US.
+What happens to them next?

-(CNN)After days of backlash over children getting separated from their parents on the southern border, President Donald Trump signed an executive order to detain families together as they attempt to enter the US illegally.
+(CNN)After days of backlash over children getting separated from their parents on the southern border, President Donald Trump on Wednesday signed an executive order to detain families together as they attempt to enter the United States illegally.

 While the President reversed course after days of digging in, finding a balance between enforcement of US immigration laws and maintaining family unity will lead to many unknowns.

-Note: CORRECTION: This story has been updated to make clear that the executive order does not address the uniting of families.